baweaver/mockingjay/README.md

 Default Rules for serializing types of data into Generators

+When Deserialize hits a value that is a fixnum, it looks in Mockingjay::Rules for a function with the same name:

 ```ruby
 def fixnum
   {'Generator.fixnum' => '(1..100)'}
 end
 ```

-Whenever a fixnum is encountered in a raw hash, it will be substituted with this Generator hook by default.
+...and returns the hash as the generator to insert into the JSON template being created.

 # Notes

 This was done in about a 4 hour time frame, and still has a fair amount of work to be done.
 It is most certainly alpha software.
 Be careful.

+See Issues for work I'm planning to do.